ad4mvojtech/efd/06-thesis/index.md

 The topic for my bachelor thesis is modern technolgies used for 2D animation.

 # Overview
-Introduction to 2D animation
+-Introduction to 2D animation
-Traditional vs. Digital Animation
+-Traditional vs. Digital Animation
-Digital Drawing Tablets
+-Digital Drawing Tablets
-Software Tools
+-Software Tools
-12 principles of animation
+-12 principles of animation
-Integration of 3D elements
+-Integration of 3D elements

  ## What is 2D animation?
 The basic definition of 2D animation consists of animation techniques that are created in only two dimensions, the x and y axes.
 However the animator creates characters, various creatures and shapes, effects but also objects and backgrounds.